 Under the ADAAmericans with Disabilities Act of 1990 , an individual cannot be required to disclose that he or she has a disability or be required to participate in a separate program for disabled individuals.
 W-2Wisconsin Works agencies must comply with this federal law when assigning activities to W-2 participants.
 A participant must be given the opportunity to disclose a disability or other barrier Something that acts to hinder or restrict employment opportunities. to participate in the W-2 program or employment before payment reductions are imposed.
 The following W-2 policies provide these assurances to participants:

 1. W-2 payment reduction cannot be imposed on a participant for declining to complete a formal assessment.

 2. A participant placed in W-2 T or CSJ who has agreed to and is referred for a formal assessment may not receive a payment reduction for any assigned activity until:

 b.
-The W-2 agency has determined that the participant will not comply with the formal assessment referral (see 188.8.131.52) and the status and/or activity has been end-dated on CARESClient Assistance for Reemployment and Economic Support screen WPCS.
+The W-2 agency has determined that the participant will not comply with the formal assessment referral (see 188.8.131.52) and the status and/or activity has been ended.